ojdo/python-tools/README.md

 ## pandashp

 Basically my private implementation of a [GeoPandas](http://geopandas.org/) `GeoFrame`.
 This module provides two functions, `read_shp` and `write_shp`.
 The first one reads an ESRI shapefile to a pandas DataFrame, saving the geometry information (Points, Lines, Polygons) in the column `geometry`.
 The second function does the reverse.
 These functions do not care about transformations, much different to GeoPandas.
-I plan to migrate to using Geopandas myself, so better don't use this.
+I plan to migrate to using Geopandas myself, so better don't use these two functions.

+**However**, there is utility function `find_closest_edge`, which looks deceptively simple but took some time to get this "clean".
+It performs an operation similar to ArcGIS's [Near](http://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/near.htm) for the special case of matching point features to their nearest line passing by.
+It heavily relies on several functions implemented in my other toolbox `shapelytools`.

 ### Dependencies
   - [pandas](http://pandas.pydata.org/)